Viraj012/CalendarApp/src/res/readme.md

 ## Additional Notes for Graders

+- Please see the Instructions section in the help menu
 - The GUI is fully integrated with the existing command structure through a bridge design pattern using SwingUI
 - All existing command-line functionality remains accessible through the GUI
 - The design follows proper MVC architecture with clear separation between the interface and model